Sersi: Publication history

-Sersi first appeared in The Eternals #3 (September 1976) as Sersy.
+Sersi first appeared in Jack Kirby's The Eternals #3 (September 1976) as Sersy.
 Although The Eternals was published by Marvel Comics, it was not treated as part of the Marvel Universe, but rather as a stand-alone series.
-The characters were later incorporated into the Marvel universe.

 In the 1980s, she made guest appearances in the series The Avengers and Captain America.

-Later, Marvel Comics continuity was retconned so that Sersi was the Greek mythological enchantress Circe, as introduced in Strange Tales #109 (June 1963).
+Later, Marvel Comics continuity was retconned so that Sersi was the Greek mythological enchantress Circe, as introduced in Strange Tales #109 by Stan Lee, Robert Bernstein, and Kirby (June 1963).
+A different version of Circe had also previously appeared in the Atlas Comics (Marvel's predecessor company) publication Venus #9 ("Beauty for Everyone!
+A Dream is Born!" by artist Werner Roth, May 1950).

 In 1990, Sersi joined the Avengers team, after her fellow Eternal Gilgamesh left the team following an injury.
 Sersi left the team in 1994.

 After Malibu Comics was acquired by Marvel, Sersi and the Black Knight were incorporated into the short-lived Ultraverse imprint along with other Marvel characters.

 During the 2006 relaunch of the Eternals, the character was redesigned by Neil Gaiman.

 Sersi and the other Eternals returned in Jason Aaron's Avengers.
 They were then all killed in a story arc involving the Dark Celestials in issue #4.

 Fictional character biography

 Origins and early history

 Sersi is a fourth-generation member of the Eternals, an evolutionary offshoot of the human race.
 She is the daughter of the Eternals Helios and Perse and was probably born in Olympia, Greece, sometime after the Great Cataclysm that destroyed the continents of Atlantis and Lemuria during an extended ice age known as the Hyborean Age.
 At a young age, Sersi differed from her fellow Eternals in her desire to live among humans.
 Sersi first met Captain America, who had travelled back in time, during her time in ancient Mesopotamia.
 Although Sersi still had the appearance of a child at this time, she was already thousands of years old.

 A few thousand years later, Sersi was based in ancient Greece, where she met the poet Homer, who would later write one of the earliest works in Western literature, The Odyssey.
-The character Circe, who lived on Aeaea, an island in the Aegean Sea, and turned Odysseus' men into pigs, was based on Sersi.
+Sersi was based upon the mythological figure Circe, who lived on Aeaea, an island in the Aegean Sea, and turned Odysseus' men into pigs.

 Under the name of Circe, Sersi also imprisoned the imps in Pandora's box in ancient times.

 Unlike the majority of her fellow Eternals who stay in hidden cities, Sersi revels in her humanity.
 Except for the Forgotten One, she has lived amongst humans more than any other Eternal.
-This includes in various places of historical importance like Nero's Rome and Camelot, the court of King Arthur, where she helped Merlin the magician defeat an impostor who had usurped his position.
+This includes various places of historical importance like Nero's Rome and Camelot, the court of King Arthur, where she helped Merlin the magician defeat an impostor who had usurped his position.
 Sersi also fought alongside Thor in the Viking Siege of Paris, although he was not aware of this.
 She has been a dancer, actress, stage magician, hedonist and adventurer.